-Both girls had clampdown bite reflex.
+Both girls had Raynaud phenomenon..
 It took Julia 4 months to outgrow this and I was so concentrated on Julia the first months I didn’t realize Aria had the same problem.
 Because of this, Aria formed a habit of bad latching that will still show up if she’s stressed or overly hungry.
-I also dealt with thrush, mastitis, post-partum depression and have Raynaud phenomenon.
+I also dealt with thrush, mastitis, post-partum depression and have

 Raynaud’s is basically a circulation problem.
 I won’t explain more about it here other than it is intensely painful.
 Breastfeeding did not let me win without a long hard fight, but I did finally win.
 I have a wonderful husband, supportive family, a faithful God and a determination inherited from my mother that saw me through those tough months.

-After everything I’d gone through I couldn’t and wouldn’t believe that my milk supply would be my Achilles heel!
+After everything I’d gone through I couldn’t and wouldn’t believe that low milk supply would be my Achilles heel!

 My diet during this time was full of pasture raised organic eggs, grass-fed beef, broths, lots of veggies and an occasional smoothie with raw milk.
 I was healthy, exercised, cooked 99% from scratch… I didn’t know what I was doing wrong!?